GlobalStrategies/jsgrowup/README.md

 is the source of the test data files: http://www.who.int/childgrowth/software/license2.pdf

-currently, 3 cases fail to produce results within 1 standard deviation of the WHO resuts.
+currently, a small number of cases fail to produce results within 1 standard deviation of the WHO resuts.
 I believe these discrepencies are due to WHO's use of floating point arithmetic in their igrowup software, which leads to less precise calculations compared to jsgrowup.
 In the absence of any other trusted test data, please be aware that no claims are made to the accuracy or reliability of jsgrowup's calculations.